asciamanna/software-craft-catalog/README.md

 ## Purpose

 Over the years I have accumulated a wealth of blog posts and talks about software development in Evernote.
 I'm attempting to make my collection of this material available to a wider audience.
-I often reference this material in my blog posts or at work.
+I often reference this material in my blog posts or coaching teams.

 ## Contents
 * [Blog Posts](/catalog.md#blog-posts)